NursamedinD/final-project-phase-1/README.md

 Like mentioned  above in the title, this game was based off the classic Snake Game, made by Taneli Armanto in 1988 which could be played on the Nokia 6110.

 # Notes

-How to start:
-1. When the page starts, press Reset to intialize the game.
-2. Press Start to start playing.

 How to change the settings:
 1. Below the gameboard, you can find the settings form where you can submit your values